nfodor/llms-generator/README.md

 ## Why Use `llms-generator`?

 ### The Goal
 The primary goal of this library is to make your API documentation **readable, structured, and AI-ready**.
-By generating standardized files like `llms.txt`, you ensure that your APIs are easily indexed by LLMs, allowing developers and tools to interact with them effectively.
+By generating standardized files like `llms.txt`, you ensure that your APIs are easily indexed by LLMs, allowing developers and tools to interact with them effectively and automatically.

 ### Why It's Important
 - **Enhance Developer Experience**: By enabling LLMs to provide accurate, real-time responses about your APIs, you make it easier for developers to integrate with your services.